MZanggl/flooent/README.md

 You have access to [everything from the native Map object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).

-This is how you can new up a map with flooent:
+You construct a flooent map the same way as a native map:

 ```javascript
 // using an array in the format of entries